Paul Cox (director): Background

-Brother, Wim Cox

-Cox's older brother Wim, born 1938, after learning from assisting his father also made a career in film and photography.
+Cox's older brother, born 1938 and also named Wim, after having learned from assisting his father, also made a career in film and photography.
 He studied at the Nederlansche Fotofakschool 1958-61, moved to Cologne to work in the Lambertin photo studio at the Hohenzollern Bridge and from 1971 was self-employed, taking over the Cologne photo workshop Schmölz & Ulrich.
-He was Board member of the Cologne Photographic Guild, chairman of the journeyman's examination board and member of the German Society for Photography.
-The brothers in 1997 co-wrote the book Ich Bin ('I Am').
+Wim Cox junior was Board member of the Cologne Photographic Guild, chairman of the journeyman's examination board and member of the German Society for Photography.
+The brothers in 1997 co-wrote the autobiographical book Ich Bin ('I Am').

-Flight
+WWII flight

 Just after his birth Cox and his family were forced to flee their border town home during the German invasion of Holland in April and May 1940, experiencing traumatic events during the rest of the war which Cox felt were formative.
 Postwar accusations that Wim Cox's grandfather in his publication Nieuwe Venlosche Courant had cooperated with the Germans brought repercussions on his family, including the seizure of all filmmaking equipment, cutting short Cox's father's career.
-That was the cause of much bitterness, though in 1957 he was able to make a feature film Reden tot leven ('Reason for Living').
+That was the cause of much bitterness, though in 1957 Cox senior was able to make a feature film Reden tot leven ('Reason for Living').
 He set up as a portrait photographer, recruiting daughter Elizabeth, and later, most of the rest of the family, to assist in the darkroom.

 Early photography

 Cox was conscripted into the army at nineteen, was injured in training and subsequently, against his father's wishes, studied art in evening school.
-He used an old camera from his father's studio to take his earliest successful photographs on a trip to Paris with his mother, one of which appears on the cover of his autobiography.
+He used an old camera from his father's studio to take his earliest successful photographs on a trip to Paris with his mother, one of which appears on the cover of his autobiography Reflections.

 Emigration

 Cox emigrated to Australia as a tertiary-level exchange student in 1963, by which time he had already established himself as a photographer.
 Although his destination was Sydney, he was put ashore in Melbourne.
-There he enrolled at the University of Melbourne to study history and English literature for an Arts degree', taking part-time jobs as a camera retailer and events photographer, but in eighteen months left after a love affair interrupted his studies.
+There he enrolled at the University of Melbourne "to study history and English literature for an Arts degree", taking part-time jobs as a camera retailer and events photographer, but after eighteen months had left when a love affair interrupted his studies.
 He traveled back to Holland on a French cargo ship via South Pacific, South America, and back home held two exhibitions of the resultant photographs.